William F. Buckley Jr.: Views on modern-day conservatism

 Buckley criticized certain aspects of policy within the modern conservative movement.
 Of George W. Bush's presidency, he said, "If you had a European prime minister who experienced what we've experienced it would be expected that he would retire or resign."

-According to Jeffrey Hart, writing in The American Conservative, Buckley had a "tragic" view of the Iraq war: he "saw it as a disaster and thought that the conservative movement he had created had in effect committed intellectual suicide by failing to maintain critical distance from the Bush administration ....
+Jeffrey Hart wrote in The American Conservative that Buckley had a "tragic" view of the Iraq war: he "saw it as a disaster and thought that the conservative movement he had created had in effect committed intellectual suicide by failing to maintain critical distance from the Bush administration ....
 At the end of his life, Buckley believed the movement he made had destroyed itself by supporting the war in Iraq."
-Regarding the Iraq War troop surge of 2007, however, it was noted by the editors of National Review that: "Buckley initially opposed the surge, but after seeing its early success believed it deserved more time to work."
+But of the Iraq War troop surge of 2007, the editors of National Review wrote: "Buckley initially opposed the surge, but after seeing its early success believed it deserved more time to work."

-In his December 3, 2007, column, shortly after his wife's death, which he attributed, at least in part, to her smoking, Buckley seemed to advocate banning tobacco use in America.
-Buckley wrote articles for Playboy, despite criticizing the magazine and its philosophy.
-About neoconservatives, he said in 2004: "I think those I know, which is most of them, are bright, informed and idealistic, but that they simply overrate the reach of U.S. power and influence."
+In his December 3, 2007 column, shortly after his wife's death, which he attributed, at least in part, to her smoking, Buckley seemed to advocate banning tobacco use.
+He wrote articles for Playboy, despite criticizing the magazine and its philosophy.
+Of neoconservatives, he said in 2004: "I think those I know, which is most of them, are bright, informed and idealistic, but that they simply overrate the reach of U.S. power and influence."

 Personal life

 In 1950, Buckley married Patricia Buckley, née Taylor, daughter of Canadian industrialist Austin C. Taylor.
 He met Taylor, a Protestant from Vancouver, British Columbia, while she was a student at Vassar College.
 She later became a prominent fundraiser for such charitable organizations as the Memorial Sloan Kettering Cancer Center, the Institute of Reconstructive Plastic Surgery at New York University Medical Center, and the Hospital for Special Surgery.
 She also raised money for Vietnam War veterans.
 On April 15, 2007, Pat Buckley died at age 80 of an infection after a long illness.
 After her death, Buckley seemed "dejected and rudderless", according to friend Christopher Little.

 William and Patricia Buckley had one son, author Christopher Buckley.
 They lived at Wallack's Point in Stamford, Connecticut, as well as a duplex apartment at 73 East 73rd Street, a private entrance to 778 Park Avenue in Manhattan, New York City.

-Beginning in 1970, Buckley and his wife lived and worked in Rougemont, Switzerland, for six to seven weeks per year.
+Beginning in 1970, for six to seven weeks per year, Buckley and his wife lived and worked in Rougemont, Switzerland.